cfisher36/RhythmReincarnate/README.md

-# Discord Bots
+# Rhythm Reincarnate

-Currently only supports streaming music from Youtube.
+Currently only supports streaming music from YouTube.